Saskatchewan Multicultural Week

 Saskatchewan was the first province to enact multiculturalism legislation in 1974, recognizing the right of every community to retain its identity, language and traditional arts and sciences for the mutual benefit of citizens.
 In 1997, the Act was revised and a section of the Act states the policy should preserve, strengthen and promote Aboriginal cultures and acknowledge their historic and current contribution to development of Saskatchewan.

 Responsibility for the Act resides with the Ministry of Parks, Culture and Sport.
 The Act states broadly the provincial multiculturalism policy and provides the Minister power to carry out the purposes of the Act.
 The Multicultural Council of Saskatchewan (MCoS) has been instrumental in the development and promotion of these multicultural values.

-Tell us on Twitter and Instagram!
+Tell us on social media.
 Get creative; the sky is the limit!

 Each year, MCoS invites communities across Saskatchewan to join in celebrating and recognizing Saskatchewan Multicultural Week by way of proclamation.
-Below is a list of communities that have proclaimed November 19-27, 2016 as Saskatchewan Multicultural Week.
-Click on each community to view their proclamation in PDF format.
+Below is a list of communities that have proclaimed November 18-26, 2017 as Saskatchewan Multicultural Week.
+Click on each community to view their proclamation.
+Check back for updates.

 Meadow Lake (pdf)